longturn/freeciv21/docs/Playing/how-to-play.rst

 -------------------------

 Every city has a group of citizens.
 The number of citizens depends on the city's population.
-When you click on a city, you can see how the land around the city is being managed.
+When you click on a city, the :doc:`/Manuals/Game/city-dialog` will open and show how the land around the city is being managed.
 You can assign the city's citizens to manage the land, or they can be specialists that contribute to your civilization in other ways.
 Especially at the start of the game, care should be taken to ensure that the citizens are employed so that they maximize food, trade, and then production.

 If too much food is being generated, a citizen can be taken off the land by clicking on the occupied land tile.
 This citizen can then be transferred to a specialist.
 There are three specialists: Taxmen (collect